harness/developer-hub/docs/continuous-integration/use-ci/use-drone-plugins/run-a-git-hub-action-in-cie.md

 If you are trying to use an action composite that is located in a private repository, you first need to clone the repository using the `Git Clone` step.

-Then when specifying your action repository with the `uses` attribute, use the following pattern: `./../<private repository name>`.
+Then, when specifying your action repository with the `uses` attribute, use the following pattern: `./../<private repository name>`.

-In some cases you might specify a different path in the `Git Clone` step, just make sure that the `uses` path starts with `./`.
+In some cases you might specify a different path in the `Git Clone` step; make sure that the `uses` path starts with `./`.

 ### Step 5: View the Results